 - tetany (involuntary contraction of the muscles)

-The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Lipitor lawsuits.
-We are handling individual litigation nationwide and currently accepting new Lipitor type 2 diabetes, liver damage, rhabdomyolysis, and memory loss cases in all 50 states.
+The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Lipitor lawsuits.
+We are handling individual litigation nationwide and currently accepting new diabetes cases in all 50 states.

-Free Lipitor Lawsuit Evaluation: If you or a loved one developed type 2 diabetes, liver damage, rhabdomyolysis, or memory loss after taking Lipitor, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Lipitor injury suit and we can help.
+Free Confidential Case Evaluation: Again, if you got type 2 diabetes after taking Lipitor, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit and we can help.